SNagaAbhilash/cloud-engineer-test.web.app/README.md

   check java version:

-          java --version
+          java -version

-2.install maven (to build the java based applications we need pom.xml file which is present in java based applications only acts as meta data and by builiding the applications it provides artifacts WAR(deployment purpose,JAR(testing purpose) file):-
+2.Install maven (to build the java based applications we need pom.xml file which is present in java based applications, acts as meta data and by builiding the applications it provides artifacts WAR(deployment purpose,JAR(testing purpose) file):-

          sudo yum -y install maven